ghoulsblade/clag/README.md

 about
 ====

-Cpu time taken by ticking the tile entities is measured in regular intervals (not every tick), and summed up per chunk to find which chunks are causing lag.
+CPU-time taken by ticking the tile entities is measured in regular intervals (not every tick), and summed up per chunk to find out which chunks are causing lag.
 In laggy chunks time is slowed down by skipping ticks for tile entities.

 tech: similar to tickprofiler and tickthreading, we replace World.loadedTileEntity by our own class that overides iteration behavior.